-The deduction in respect of all qualifying bona fide donations is limited to 10% of the taxpayer's taxable income (excluding any retirement fund lump sum benefit) as determined before allowing any deduction of donations under section 18A or medical expenses under section 18.
-The donation must be supported by an official receipt issued under section 18A by the PBO, institution, board or body or the government, provincial administration or municipality concerned.
+The deduction for all qualifying bona fide donations made by a person other than a portfolio of a collective investment scheme is limited to 10% of the taxpayer's taxable income (excluding any retirement fund lump sum benefit, retirement fund lump sum withdrawal benefit and severance benefit) as determined before allowing any deduction of donations under section 18A.
+Any qualifying donations that exceed the 10% threshold are carried forward to the next succeeding year of assessment and deemed to be a donation actually paid or transferred in that year.

-For further information in this regard refer to paragraph 13 of the Tax Exemption Guide for Public Benefit Organisations in South Africa, available on the SARS website www.sars.gov.za.
+Donations must be supported by an official receipt issued under section 18A by the PBO, institution, board, body, agency or department concerned.